DmitryBarskov/exercism-docker-template/README.md

 Docker is the only required installation.

-0. Fork this repository ❤️
+0. Use this repository as a template, fork it or clone it ❤️
 1. Run `bin/configure <YOUR_TOKEN>` (you can get your token in [settings][1])
 2. Download your exercise, e.g. `bin/exercism download --track=java --exercise=hello-world`
 3. Solve the exercise in the downloaded folder, e.g. in `java/hello-world`.